terryum/awesome-deep-learning-papers/README.md

 A curated list of the most cited deep learning papers (since 2012)

 We believe that there exist *classic* deep learning papers which are worth reading regardless of their application domain.
-Rather than providing overwhelming amount of papers, We would like to provide a *curated list* of the awesome deep learning papers which are considered as *must-reads* in certain research domains.
+Rather than providing overwhelming amount of papers, we would like to provide a *curated list* of the awesome deep learning papers which are considered as *must-reads* in certain research domains.

 ## Background

 Before this list, there exist other *awesome deep learning lists*, for example, [Deep Vision](https://github.com/kjw0612/awesome-deep-vision) and [Awesome Recurrent Neural Networks](https://github.com/kjw0612/awesome-rnn).
-Also, after this list comes out, another awesome list for deep learning beginners, called [Deep Learning Papers Reading Roadmap](https://github.com/songrotek/Deep-Learning-Papers-Reading-Roadmap), has been created and loved by many deep learning researchers.
+Also, after this list came out, another awesome list for deep learning beginners, called [Deep Learning Papers Reading Roadmap](https://github.com/songrotek/Deep-Learning-Papers-Reading-Roadmap), has been created and loved by many deep learning researchers.

 Although the *Roadmap List* includes lots of important deep learning papers, it feels overwhelming for me to read them all.
 As I mentioned in the introduction, I believe that seminal works can give us lessons regardless of their application domain.
 Thus, I would like to introduce **top 100 deep learning papers** here as a good starting point of overviewing deep learning researches.